The Catalyst for Renewable Energy Research

 “If you apply a voltage of greater than one volt across two platinum electrodes in an alkali aqueous solution, it will split the water apart into hydrogen and oxygen, which is zero-carbon fuel, and you can harvest electricity from this process as well,” says Walker.
 “But platinum is expensive.
 It would be great to use cheaper materials like iron, tin, or cobalt.
 However, the iron electrode rusts when placed in an alkali solution and oxidation occurs.
 We want to make electrodes more stable and use the same electrode formulations to oxidize molecules into carboxylic acids, a high-value molecule.”

+By studying catalytic materials, Walker and his team hope that their research will have a massive impact on renewable energy resources.
 “Catalyst deactivation represents a real bottleneck in our technology-development pipeline.
 I can name a handful of promising technologies that, if broadly implemented, could be transformative; yet they haven’t because conventional catalysts aren’t stable,” Walker says.
 “If we could learn something new about what governs the catalyst degradation processes, that could be very impactful.”

 Professor Ted Walker with his research team in the lab